a1i3n37x/a37/README.md

 ## 💀 WARNING

 This is an **offensive security** tool built for **legal use only**.
-If you aim this at anything without permission, you’re not a hacker — you’re a liability.
+If you aim this at anything without permission, you're not a hacker — you're a liability.

 Use responsibly.
-**Alien37 doesn’t cover court costs.**
+**Alien37 doesn't cover court costs.**

 ---